MiniMarvin/concurseiro_api/Readme.md

 * A Twitter profile which make a post every new contest is oppened
 * A Messenger chatbot which will works as a consultant to the contests and a Feed list allowing people to sub and unsub

+### How the API Works?
+The concurseiro's API is a Restful API which returns all the oppened constests in Brazil, it recieves two params, the "estado" which is the brazilian state you want to achieve and the "publico" which is the formation of the people necessary to apply to the contest.
+The API result structure is the following:
+{
+    'estado': The brazilian state where the contest have been oppened, 'nome': The contest name,
+    'profissionais': The professionals necessary formation,
+    'link': The link where you can read more about the contest, 'vagas': The vacancy number for the contest, 'data_inicio': The date which the bot retrieved the contest from "Concursos no Brasil" }

 ### Todo List
     [OK]    Contests Web Crawler
     [OK]    Configure the database